I may have an affiliate relationship with products, services, or ads mentioned in this post. Full disclosure here.

 - For a sweet treat, indulge in some high quality dark chocolate.

 As I write this I am thinking–hey, I should try some cacao mouthwash!
-I am going to.
-I will let you know how that goes.

 This is an exciting area of research for me, as I am not a huge fan of fluoride because of it’s safety issues, which include accidental ingestion and carcinogenic claims.
 This is especially a problem in children.
 I am already a huge proponent of cacao, and I plan to continue using it for my family even more.
 Among so many other health benefits, dental care is a great plus!